CarlosEDsl/JavaLearning/README.md

 # JavaLearning
-Im trying to learn Java, just the beggining, not a project or something
+Im trying to learn Java, just the beggining, not a project or something like that